-&lt;sup>3 In the United States legal system, prompt neutral judicial review is available to determine the propriety of an arrest.
+3 In the United States legal system, prompt neutral judicial review is available to determine the propriety of an arrest.
 See, e.g., Gerstein v.
 Pugh, 420U.S.
 103, 112 (1975) ("To implement the Fourth Amendment's protection against unfounded invasions of liberty and privacy, the Court has required that the existence of probable cause be decided by a neutral and detached magistrate whenever possible."); see also id. at 114 (observing that "[a]t common law, it was customary, if not obligatory, for an arrested person to be brought before a justice of the peace shortly after arrest" and that this became a model for a "reasonable" seizure under the Fourth Amendment).
 Whereas an arresting officer is predisposed to believe that an arrest he has made is justified, a neutral magistrate's sober assessment of the propriety of that arrest is uncolored by such bias.
 See, e.g., Gerstein, 420 U.S. at 118; see also United States v.
 U.S. Dist.
 Court for E. Dist. of Mich., S. Div., 407 U.S. 297, 316-17 (1972) ("[E]xecutive officers of Government['s] duty and responsibility are to enforce the laws, to investigate, and to prosecute.
-But those charged with this investigative and prosecutorial duty should not be the sole judges of when to utilize constitutionally sensitive means in pursuing their tasks.").
+But those charged with this investigative and

-United States v.
+Court has held that "due process requires that after the arrest, the determination that reasonable ground exists for revocation of parole" should be made by an "independent officer" who is "not directly involved in the case."
+Morrissey v.
+Brewer, 408 U.S. 471, 485 (1972); see also United States v.
 Sanchez, 225 F.3d 172, 175 (2d Cir.
 2000) (in context of revocation of supervised released, requiring notice and opportunity to be heard by neutral hearing body).
 ICE has no process for bringing individuals re-detained following release on an OSUP before a neutral magistrate for an assessment of the propriety of their detention.
 Therefore, ICE's actions must scrupulously conform to the governing regulations, constitutionally construed.

-- 12. Mr. Ceesay brings this action to seek injunctive, habeas and declaratory relief ordering Respondents to release him.
-Mr. Ceesay's ongoing detention-the purpose of which is to remove him from the United States-flow from his unlawful detention or about February 19, 2025. - 13.
+- 13. Mr. Ceesay brings this action to seek injunctive, habeas and declaratory relief ordering Respondents to release him.
+Mr. Ceesay's ongoing detention-the purpose of which is to remove him from the United States-flow from his unlawful detention or about February 19, 2025. - 14.
 The power of the government to detain and deport immigrants is not without limitations.
 To the contrary, the power of government to act is delineated by a specific set of statutes and federal regulations, and subject to the limitations of the United States Constitution.
 ICE's violation of its own regulations, designed to protect the liberty interests of individuals who were deemed to lack flight risk or dangerousness, merits reversal of the revocation and restoration of Mr. Ceesay's authorization to live in the United States. and, at minimum, the opportunity for an orderly departure.